A brain positron emission tomography (PET) scan is an imaging test that allows doctors to see how your brain is functioning.

 For example, a brain tumor will show up as darker spots on the PET scan.
 A person with Alzheimer’s and other forms of dementia will have larger-than-normal portions of their brain appear darker on the scan.
 In both of these cases, the dark areas signify areas of the brain that are impaired.

 Your doctor will go over your personal scan to explain what the results mean and what will be the next course of action.

 While the scan does use radioactive tracers, the exposure is minimal.
 It’s too low to affect the normal processes of the body.

 The risks of the test are minimal compared with how beneficial the results can be.

 However, radiation is believed to be unsafe for fetuses, so women who are pregnant, think they may be pregnant, or are nursing should not undergo a brain PET scan or any other kind of PET scan.

-Other risks include uncomfortable feelings if you are claustrophobic or are uncomfortable with needles.
+Other risks include uncomfortable feelings, if you are claustrophobic or anxious about needles.